Duration 10 minutes, Super 8 colour 4/3

 Originally designed by engineer Jesse Hartley in 1868, the Central Hydraulic Tower and Engine House is based on the Palazzo Vecchio, a renaissance cavern in Florence, Italy.
 Bombed during World War II, the iconic nineteenth-century Grade II listed building has been left unused for decades.
 In this empty chamber of industrial energy, Malone's durational composition breathes and bellows through porous brick walls, reverberating toward the surface of dockland waters.

-This film was commissioned by Abandon Normal Devices and funded by Arts Council England.
+This film was commissioned by Abandon Normal Devices, funded by Arts Council England, and distributed by Oyster Films.
 Assistant director: Sweatmother.
-Release TBD.
+Release TBA.